melissarogalski/Art-of-Gandhara/pages/Gandharainwerl.md

 The collection includes 13 objects showcased in glass cabinets, though there is room for improvement in terms of lighting.
 Nonetheless, each object can be observed.
 Smaller objects share a raised white shelf against a brownish wall, while larger objects have their dedicated shelves.
 One object is inexplicably hanging on the wall without a label providing essential information, while the twelve others are provided with those information.

-There are two notable criticisms regarding the labelling.
+There are two notable criticisms regarding the labelling, as I trief to think of ways to improve those critics.

 Firstly, the numbering of objects goes from one to fourteen, but object number 11 does not originate from Gandhara; instead, it is attributed to Nepal or China.
 This arrangement can be misleading for viewers who may not notice the discrepancy.
 It would make more sense for this object to be placed elsewhere in the collection alongside Chinese objects or be designated as number 14 to maintain a clearer distinction between Gandhara and the other regions.